The City of Cuyahoga Falls’ Community Development Block Grant program is funded through the U.S. Department of Housing and Urban Development (HUD).

-The city is able to utilize to these funds to provide important services to the community such as senior snow, fair housing, home rehabilitation loans, and economic development.
+The city is able to utilize these funds to provide important services to the community such as senior snow, fair housing, home rehabilitation loans and economic development.

 The Senior Snow Program provides complimentary snow plow service for qualifying adult seniors and disabled residents.
 Learn more about Senior Snow here.

 Recipients of CDBG funds, like Cuyahoga Falls, must affirmatively further fair housing by working to eliminate housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.

 The Fair Housing Act protects people from discrimination when they are renting, buying, or securing financing for any housing.
 The prohibitions specifically cover discrimination on the basis of race, color, national origin, religion, sex, disability and familial status.

 If you believe that your fair housing rights may have been violated, or for more information about local fair housing resources, please contact the Fair Housing Advocates Association at (330) 253-2450.

 The U.S. Department of Housing and Urban Development defines NIMBYism (NIMBY stands for Not In My Back Yard) as “a mentality adopted by those who reject certain changes to their communities.”

 The NIMBY mentality is dangerous to communities, as it represents a refusal to compromise, a refusal to recognize personal property rights, and/or consideration of alternatives, all of which can stifle growth and development.